centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-translate-centreon.md

 ![image](../assets/getting-started/change_language_2.png)

-Save the form and access to another menu.
+Save the form and access another menu.
 Your interface will be translated.

 ## Upgrade translation